aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 He who throws dirt is losing ground.

-Last update: Sun Jan  5 05:08:06 2025
+Last update: Mon Jan  6 05:09:17 2025

 ### Let's play! 🎮